Welcome to Zorro! Getting Started

 choice; for finding a broker, read the Brokers page.

+for new accounts.
 Once the account is established, transfer some money onto it.
 Start Zorro, select

 the strategy and begin trading.
 If you don't own Zorro S, withdraw your profits